 The current criteria apply to new applications submitted from 4 January 2021.

 For all individuals nominated by the Victorian Government for a Business Innovation and Investment (Provisional) visa (subclass 188) Investor stream nominated prior to this date, please refer to the nomination obligations submitted as part of the provisional application.

 You must be under 55 years of age.

 Due to high demand for nomination, you must score at least 95 on the Department of Home Affairs’ points test in SkillSelect.
 The SkillSelect points score requirement may vary throughout the year, to reflect the calibre of competition in the market.

 You must establish a residence and reside in the State of Victoria.
 This requirement extends to dependents listed on the visa nomination application.

 Investment in Victoria

-Additional business or investment activity
+Additional investment activity

 Designated Investment Bonds

 The Australian Government imposes sanctions against some countries to restrict commercial activities.
 If you are a national of, residing in or sending funds from a country that the Australian Government has imposed sanctions against, you may not be able to purchase Victorian Designated Investment Bonds.